-I began practising as a counsellor in 2009 and subsequently decided to train as a psychotherapist, in order to deepen my experience of working with clients who are experiencing more complex mental health problems.
-I work with individual adults from my private psychotherapy and counselling practice in Esher, Surrey, on an open-ended basis or for an agreed time period, with the aim of enabling you to enhance your life and to live it more fully.
+I began my work in counselling in 2009 and subsequently decided to train as a psychotherapist, in order to deepen my experience of working with clients who are experiencing more complex mental health problems.
+I currently work with individual adults from my private psychotherapy and counselling practice in Esher, Surrey, and online, with the aim of enabling you to enhance your life and your relationships, and to live life more fully.

-My psychotherapy practice is in Esher, Surrey, KT10 and is within easy reach of Esher train station and the A3.
+My counselling and therapy practice is located in Esher, Surrey, KT10 and is within easy reach of Esher train station and the A3.
 I am a short drive from Kingston upon Thames or Walton upon Thames, and also conveniently located for Molesey, Hinchley Wood, Oxshott, Hampton Court, Cobham, Weybridge, Thames Ditton, Surbiton, Claygate or Hersham.
 There is ample free parking outside my practice.

-Not sure if working with a psychotherapist like me is right for you?
+Not sure if working with a therapist like me is right for you?
+It's natural to feel hesitant about speaking to a therapist for the first time.
 Click here to find out a bit more about how I will support you.